TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ---

-Sure!
-Here's the revised "Runpod Installation" section based on your request:

----

 ## Runpod Installation

 If your pod's driver does not support cu128, there is a cu126 version available.
 Simply swap `ghcr.io/theartofficial/artofficialstudio:latest` for `ghcr.io/theartofficial/artofficialstudio:cu126latest`.
 For Nvidia 50xx series, cu128 is required, which is why this is the official release.
 Since drivers are backward compatible, it's generally a good idea to update to the latest version that supports the newest CUDA version.